mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 ## Server side

 We have a few lines of Node.js which are required for signaling and establishing p2p connection between the peers.

+Create a file called `index.js` in the root of our application and add the following content:

 ```JavaScript
 var PeerServer = require('peer').PeerServer,